Widening the Circle

 Professional Development-“Resource Review”

 Incorporating any article from the Widening the Circle series (or any other professional journal article) into a professional development program can be an investment in the growth and success of educators.
-By creating opportunities for collaboration and expanding knowledge, conducting a study of the Widening the Circle article (“Resource Review”) empower teachers to become more effective educators.
+By creating opportunities for collaboration and expanding knowledge, conducting a study of the Widening the Circle article (“Resource Review”) empowers teachers to become more effective educators.
 There are many benefits to holding “Resource Reviews” about instructional practices.

 These include: